 - gait and balance disorders

-- vertigo
+- vertigo.

 What do we do?

-All new patients we see undergo a series of highly specialist investigations to help us find out the cause of their condition and we can also assess, identify and treat risk factors for falls, blackouts, dizziness and osteoporosis.
+All new patients undergo a series of specialist investigations to help us find out the cause of their condition and we can also assess, identify and treat risk factors for falls, blackouts, dizziness and osteoporosis.
 Once we know the root of the problem, you can start the right treatment or receive advice to help resolve the problem.

 Therapy expertise